malachheb/calamum/README.md

 Next just run the calamum command as following:

      $calamum -f my_api_definition.yml

+To execute with the sample YAML file

+     $calamum -f sample/sample.yml

-A "doc" directory is generated (by default in your home path, to change it specify the option '-p/--path') with a index file that contain your API Documentation.
+A "doc" directory is generated with a index file that contain your API Documentation. (by default in your home path, you can specify the destination path with the option '-p/--path')

 Open the index.html file in your browser to show your api doc.